rothgar/justingarrison.com/content/blog/2023-04-04-mastodon-is-doomed.md

 If you've never had the pleasure of running a ruby on rails app with Postgres database I'm sure you'll learn a lot about running apps from 10+ years ago.
 If you don't know what PgBouncer or Sidkiq are in 2023 I wouldn't invest a ton of time in learning them now.

-The only way I would suggest running a server is with a serverless option like [Cloudflare Wildebeest](https://github.com/cloudflare/wildebeest).
+The only way I would suggest running an instance is with a managed services option like [Cloudflare Wildebeest](https://github.com/cloudflare/wildebeest).
 It's not without problems (I run an instance), but the MAU cost and ongoing maintenance should be much lower for a multi-user instance.

 For me, the final nail in the Mastodon coffin came from a [Decoder podcast interview](https://www.theverge.com/23658648/mastodon-ceo-twitter-interview-elon-musk-twitter) with [Eugen Rochko](https://mastodon.social/@Gargron), the CEO of Mastodon.